MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ## ATA Lightweight Gateway requirements
 This section lists the requirements for the ATA Lightweight Gateway.
 ### General
-The ATA Lightweight Gateway supports installation on a domain controller running Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 (include Core but not Nano).
+The ATA Lightweight Gateway supports installation on a domain controller running Windows Server 2008 R2 SP1 (not including Server Core), Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 (including Core but not Nano).

 The domain controller can be a read only domain controller (RODC).